Spirochetes

 3. Hiss’s serum water.

 Question 2.
-Name different specifies of genus corynebacterium.
+Name different species of the genus corynebacterium.

 Answer: